gvanrossum/gvanrossum.github.io/essays/scopes.md

-The _assignment scope_ of a given identifier occurrence is the nearest enclosing scope, starting with its syntactic scope, where that identifier occurs in a store context.
+The _assignment scope_ of a given identifier occurrence is the nearest enclosing scope, starting with its syntactic scope, where that identifier occurs in a Store context.
+(If the given identifier has a Store context, the assignment scope is the syntactic scope.)

 ### Binding scope

-The _binding scope_ of a given identifier occurrence is the scope corresponding to the namespace where the identifier will be looked up at runtime (or the start of the chain, if it's a chained namespace).
+The _binding scope_ of a given identifier occurrence is the scope corresponding to the namespace where the identifier will be searched at runtime
+(or where it will be searched first, for chained lookups).

 This is equal to the identifier's assignment scope unless a `global` or `nonlocal` statement mentioning the identifier